LAMMPS¶

 Specify the parmeters and resources required for successfully running and completing the job:

-• Slurm partition of compute nodes, based on your project resource reservation (--partition)
+- Slurm partition of compute nodes, based on your project resource reservation (

-• job name, under which the job will be seen in the queue (--job-name)
+--partition)- job name, under which the job will be seen in the queue (

-• wall time for running the job (--time)
+--job-name)- wall time for running the job (

-• number of MPI proccesses per node (--ntasks-per-node)
+--nodes)- number of MPI proccesses per node (

-• number of threads (threads) per MPI process (--cpus-per-task)
+--ntasks-per-node)- number of threads (threads) per MPI process (

 Save the complete Slurm job description as a file, for example /valhalla/projects/your_project_name/run_lammps/run_lammps_MPI.batch, and submit it to the queue afterwards: